-Indiana Independent Contractor Misclassification: How the ABC Test Works and What It Costs
+Indiana Independent Contractor Misclassification: How the 123 Test Works and What It Costs

 Indiana employers who pay contractors face a classification test that is stricter than the federal standard.
-The state's ABC test presumes a worker is an employee unless the employer can prove otherwise — across all three parts of the test.
+The state's 123 Test presumes a worker is an employee unless the employer can prove otherwise — across all three parts of the test.
 Understanding how this works before you receive an audit notice is the difference between a smooth review and a reclassification finding.
+For the full Indiana audit landscape — what an audit actually looks like and how to respond in the first 72 hours — start with our Indiana DWD audit response hub.

 Why Indiana's classification standard is stricter than the IRS test

 The IRS Common Law Test uses a 20-factor behavioral and financial control analysis.
-Indiana's Department of Workforce Development uses the ABC test — and the burden of proof is reversed.
-Under the ABC test, a worker is presumed to be an employee for unemployment insurance (UI) purposes unless the employer can affirmatively prove each of three conditions.
+Indiana's Department of Workforce Development uses the 123 Test — and the burden of proof is reversed.
+Under the 123 Test, a worker is presumed to be an employee for unemployment insurance (UI) purposes unless the employer can affirmatively prove each of three conditions.

-This matters because a worker can pass the federal IRS test — meaning the IRS would classify them as a contractor — while still failing the Indiana ABC test and being reclassified as an employee for UI purposes.
-An employer can face state UI tax liability even if their federal 1099 treatment is correct.
+This matters because a worker can pass the federal IRS test — meaning the IRS would classify them as a contractor — while still failing the Indiana 123 Test and being reclassified as an employee for UI purposes.
+An employer can face state UI tax exposure even if their federal 1099 treatment is correct.

 To properly classify a worker as an independent contractor for Indiana UI purposes, you must satisfy all three parts: